 In 2002 when the movie was released, this was pure science fiction, but 16 years later, the reality is not so far away.
 In fact, simply browsing Facebook bears an unsettling resemblance to the movie scene in many ways.
 The future of personal advertising is already here.

-As your access to personal data grows, the personalized customer experience will become the most important aspect of your marketing strategy, and care must be taken to straddle the line between providing exactly what the customer wants before they ask for it, and overstepping those privacy boundaries.
+As your access to personal data grows, the personalized customer experience will become the most important aspect of your marketing campaigns and strategy, and care must be taken to straddle the line between providing exactly what the customer wants before they ask for it, and overstepping those privacy boundaries.

 Artificial intelligence is a rapidly changing and growing field, and we can expect to see lots of new possibilities and marketing software appearing over the next few years.

-One area where AI is likely to overtake human marketers is in SEO.
+One area where AI is likely to overtake human marketers is SEO.
 As SEO is a data-driven exercise and search engines use their own algorithms to decide which order to place websites on their results pages, this makes it a natural fit for the technology.

 There is already automatic website generation software available that tweaks design and content in real-time to optimize for SEO.
 This is not only more efficient than testing and experimenting manually, but also means that websites can automatically adjust for algorithm updates without the time and resources needed by a human SEO expert.